-One day after New York City entered an abbreviated version of phase three reopening, the state has expanded its travel advisory to 19 states with climbing COVID crises.
-When Governor Cuomo, Governor Phil Murphy of New Jersey, and Governor Ned Lamont of Connecticut announced a Tri-State travel advisory on June 24th, there were only nine states on the list.
+When Cuomo, Gov. Phil Murphy of New Jersey, and Gov. Ned Lamont of Connecticut announced a Tri-State travel advisory on June 24, only nine states qualified for the advisory.
 The advisory calls for a self-imposed 14-day quarantine, though anyone found not complying could be subject to thousands of dollars in fines and a judicial order for a mandatory quarantine.

 States that fall into the travel advisory are those with 10 infections per 100,000 residents on a seven-day rolling average or that have 10 percent of the state’s total population testing positive on a seven-day rolling average.
 The numbers will be updated daily.
 Hotels will be asked to communicate the travel advisory to those who have come from the designated states.